Learn more about property taxation and assessment

 When several properties in your neighbourhood sell for more than their assessed value, this suggests a higher value for all properties in that neighbourhood - even if no physical improvements have been made.
 We analyze these trends and use them to make adjustments to assessments to bring them in line with their new market value.

-As real estate values in most areas of New Brunswick - in particular, the southern cities - have been increasing over the last few years, assessments have grown to reflect these increased market values.
+As real estate values in many areas of New Brunswick have been increasing over the last few years, assessments have grown to reflect these increased market values.
 Due in part to this, a cap was introduced in 2011 to limit increases in assessed value on owner-occupied properties up to a maximum of 3% per year.

 In 2013, the 3% cap on assessments was removed in an effort to return to a market value based system over the long term.
 An Assessment Gap (Permanent Assessment Exemption) will apply to those properties that benefitted from the 3% cap.
 The Assessment Gap is calculated based on the difference between the 2012 market value and the 2012 capped value.